jdede/inet-showcases/_docs/general/dynamic/index.md

 The network contains an `IntegratedCanvasVisualizer`, an `Ieee80211ScalarRadioMedium`, and a `ScenarioManager` module.
 It also contains a host named `destinationHost`, whose type is `DynamicHost`.

 The `DynamicHost` type is defined in the NED file, <a srcfile="wireless/dynamic/DynamicShowcase.ned"/>.
-It is basically an `AdhocHost`, but it is configured to use a per-host `HostAutoConfigurator` instead of the global `IPv4NetworkConfigurator`.
+It is basically an `AdhocHost`, but it is configured to use a per-host `HostAutoConfigurator` module instead of the global `IPv4NetworkConfigurator`.
 The reason for this is that `Ipv4NetworkConfigurator` doesn't support IP address assignment in dynamic scenarios.
 Here is the NED definition of `DynamicHost`:

 <p>
 <pre class="snippet" src="DynamicShowcase.ned" from="DynamicHost" until="DynamicShowcase"></pre>